tusharnandi/tour-app/study.md

 we are going to group our files into directories by feature.
 For example, since we have a section in our application that lists phones, we will put all related files into a phone-list/ directory under app/.
 We are soon to find out that certain features are used across different parts of the application.
 We will put those inside app/core/.

 ## Using Modules
-As previously mentioned, one of the benefits of having a modular architecture is code reuse — not only inside the same application, but across applications too.
+As previously mentioned, one of the benefits of having a modular architecture is code reuse ï¿½ not only inside the same application, but across applications too.
 There is one final step in making this code reuse frictionless:

 Each feature/section should declare its own module and all related entities should register themselves on that module.